vasotola/GenomicsScripts/README.md

 # GenomicsScripts
 Scripts used by Alex Sotola, currently a postdoc at the University of Georiga in the Department of Genetics, for processing and analyzing sequence data.
+Generally, these are bash scripts that call programs, Perl or Python scripts to processes these complex data.

-Disclaimer: These scripts are fluid and change over time, it is up to the user to read through and edit/change as needed by their cluster system.
+Disclaimer: These scripts are fluid, change over time, and can be user/system specific, it is up to the user to read through and edit/change as needed by their cluster system.
 Of course, happy to help edit or make changes/suggestions!